 Anyone who’s had a major infestation in their own home knows the value of an experienced exterminator.

-As an exterminator, you have the knowledge and skill to deal with a large variety of unwanted pests that can sneak into homes.
+As an exterminator, you have the knowledge to deal with a large variety of unwanted pests that sneak into homes.
 Not every job requires the same treatment, so it’s important to have a pest control prices list to help you estimate the job right every time.

-But if you don’t already know the average prices for different pest control jobs, you’ve come to the right place.
+But if you don’t already know the average price for pest control jobs, you’ve come to the right place.
 After reading this guide, you’ll know:

 - The factors that influence pest control costs.

 - How to calculate the cost of a pest control job.

 - The difference between residential and commercial pest control prices.